sneednet/sneednet/README.md

 3. Download the github code as a .zip and extract it.

-4. Run it and wait.
+4. Run the script install.sh and wait.

 5. Access Freenet through: